 Somehow the seller is getting their licenses very cheaply to sell for such low prices and still make money.

 The best we can tell is that you’re buying a legitimate product key sold by Microsoft to some large organization.
 Sometimes companies buy more licenses/keys than they need and you’re buying one of the extras.

 But are these excess licenses being sold by the original purchaser?
 It’s hard to understand why a company would sell off licenses for a pittance, assuming they are allowed to resell them at all.
 It seems more likely this is an under-the-table deal, perhaps by staff in the organizations?

-That explains some Office bundles, especially ‘Professional Plus’ which is only available to volume license customers.
+That explains some Office bundles, especially ‘Professional Plus’ which is only available to volume license customers, not retail.
 But there are also plenty of consumer bundles available like Home and Student which aren’t normally bought by organizations in bulk.

 There are many suppliers in this area of wildly varying legitimacy, so be careful.

 We’ve seen offers for Microsoft 365 that work by sharing a single Microsoft account!
 You login to Office using a given email/password (not yours) which means you’re sharing the same OneDrive storage and seeing other people’s documents in the Recent Documents list.
 Need we say to avoid any such offers?

 Some sellers offer software with product keys that don’t work.
 The scam here is to sell as many keys as possible, put off complaints for a long as possible before skipping out with the money.